North Atlantic right whale monitoring and research activities

 - acoustic technology

-Visual sightings and acoustic detections of right whales reported in near real-time and validated by trusted sources will trigger the North Atlantic right whale fisheries and vessel management measures where applicable in Canadian waters.
+Visual sightings and acoustic detections of right whales that are reported in near real-time and validated by trusted sources will trigger the North Atlantic right whale fisheries and vessel management measures where applicable in Canadian waters.

 Aerial surveillance